 Increase access to information

-- Provide information informally and administratively wherever possible, (subject to agency policy or legal requirements), unless there is a good reason not to (for example, it would result in a breach of the information privacy principles or it would not be disclosed if applied for under the RTI Act).
-If you are unsure about whether you are authorised to release information generally, or if specific information can be released, check with your Unit Manager or the agency’s RTI and IP Unit if appropriate.2
+- If you are authorised to release information—do so as informally as possible, following your agency's policies and procedures unless there is a good reason not to (for example, it would result in a breach of the privacy principles or it would not be disclosed if applied for under the RTI Act).

-- how to contact the relevant part of the agency that may be able to provide them with the information.
+- how to contact the relevant parts of the agency responsible for different kinds of information.

-- your agency’s RTI Unit or contact person for further guidance with specific queries regarding their application
+- your agency’s RTI Unit or contact person for further guidance with specific queries regarding their application; and

 - resources available on the OIC website, such as How do I apply for government documents?.